Mascot, New South Wales: Commercial area

 Mascot has a mixture of residential, commercial and industrial areas.
 The main shopping centre is located on Botany Road.
 The area around Mascot railway station is being redeveloped to contain high-density commercial and residential developments.
 The Police Headquarters for the local Botany Bay Area Command is on Botany Road and Mascot Ambulance Station is situated directly opposite.
 Mascot Fire Station is located in Coward Street, beside the City of Botany Bay Council Chambers.

 Sydney Airport, Australia's principal airport, is an influential presence and key employer.
 The head office of Qantas is the Qantas Centre at 203 Coward Street in Mascot.
-There is also a number of airport hotels in the suburb.
+There are also a number of airport hotels in the suburb.

 Transport

 Mascot is serviced by a number of bus routes, which are operated by Transdev John Holland and Transit Systems.
-Routes 303, 306, 310 and 350, routes travel down Botany Road.
+Routes 303, 306, 309, 310 and 350, routes travel down Botany Road.
 Routes 343 and 356 services travel down Gardeners Road and route 305 departs from the Qantas Centre.

 The suburb is served by three railway stations on the Airport & South Line.
 Mascot railway station is located in the residential and business area of the suburb.
 The International and Domestic railway stations are situated below the respective terminals of the airport.
 The Sydenham to Botany branch of the Metropolitan Goods railway line passes through the suburb and includes a yard in Mascot.

 Recent improvements to Kingsford-Smith Airport have resulted in the creation of a bicycle path between Mascot (Coward Street) and the M5 East Freeway at Arncliffe.
 Other bike paths pass through Mascot to Botany Bay, the University of New South Wales and the Sydney CBD.